10 Local Caribbean Dishes to Try on a Budget

 🥘 3.
 Roti — Trinidad & Tobago

-A soft flatbread filled with curried chickpeas, potatoes, and meat.
+A soft flatbread filled with curried chickpeas, potatoes and meat.
+Local roti shops are often a filling, budget-friendly option.

 Stay nearby: Hotels in Port of Spain